 It is hard.

-We want so much for our children and academic success is a building block in the foundation of a fulfilling and lucrative career.
+We want so much for our children, and academic success is a building block in the foundation of a fulfilling and lucrative career.
 But it is not everything.
-The emphasis on grades can outgrow rationality until we sometimes fail to see the child — the struggling teenager, hoodie up to shut out the judgmental world, door closed to shut out the nagging, eyes averted to avoid the expectations.
+The emphasis on grades can outgrow rationality until we sometimes fail to see the child — the struggling teenager, hoodie up to shut out the judgmental world, door closed to stop the nagging, eyes averted to avoid the expectations.

 “Look at all the good things he does.”
 I induce my husband.
 “We should not get hung up on what he doesn’t do, but thank goodness for all that he is.”

-For our “lazy” son, is also the school quarterback and drags himself out of the house on dark wintry evenings to exhausting four-hour training sessions after an arduous school day.
+Our “lazy” son is also the school quarterback and drags himself out of the house on dark wintry evenings to exhausting four-hour training sessions after an arduous school day.
 Our “lazy” son was promoted twice in his weekend job.

 Our “lazy” son gets out of bed and goes to school every morning even though he is wary of the institutional grind and its often empty requirements.
 Our “lazy” son sits on the edge of his eight-year-old sister’s bed and reads her Diary of a Wimpy Kid and sometimes shyly confesses snippets of information about girls and parties and how one day he wants to raise a family in our hometown.

 Is that not enough?
-Do we need him to be a straight-A student too, just because he has the potential?
-Can we not accept his choice to sometimes be a B or C student because that’s all he’s got to give today, because his life is about more than paper qualifications, because it’s his life, not ours.
+Do we need him to be a straight-A student just because he has the potential?
+Can we not accept his choice sometimes to be a B or C student because that’s all he’s got to give today because his life is about more than paper qualifications?
+After all, it’s his life, not ours.

-Yes, it’s a shame that he is not fulfilling every degree of his potential and he may miss opportunities as a result.
-But I trust him to own his mistakes and find his way forwards nevertheless, building a life that is round and whole and not always lived on full throttle.
+Yes, it’s a shame that he is not fulfilling every degree of his potential and may miss opportunities.
+But I trust him to own his mistakes and find his way forward, building a life that is round and whole and not always lived at full throttle.